-A preparation for calculus including the study of polynomials, trigonometric, logarithmic and exponential functions; inequalities; graphing techniques; sequences and series; conic sections; and the Binomial Theorem.
+A preparation for calculus including the study of polynomials, trigonometric, logarithmic and exponential functions; inequalities; graphing techniques: sequences and series: conic sections: and the Binomial Theorem.
 An introduction to proofs and limits.
 Any trigonometry class will meet the prerequisite.
 Please see a counselor.

-Limited transfer to UC; credit determined after transfer to UC.
 PREREQUISITE: MATH 103 or eligibility for MATH 160 as determined through the Crafton Hills College assessment process

-0740 01 TTH 11:00a-12:50p LEC 4.00 CL-111 Staff 0742 02 MW 05:00p-06:50p LEC 4.00BC-105 Staff
+0742 25 TTH 09:00a-10:50a LEC 4.00 CDC-115 Staff 05:00p-06:50p LEC 4.00 CL-111 Staff 0744 50 MW